How to Remove Stains and Scratches from Wood Floors

 Just to be clear, we are not talking about laminate wood floors.
 They are more scratch and stain resistant than real wood.
 If you have a laminate wood floor that does get damaged, you can probably replace the board but check with the manufacturer or contact a professional.

 The first step in knowing what type of product/method you should use to remove the stain on your wood floor is to know what caused the stain in the first place.
 This can be particularly important with liquids, where the contents of the liquid (protein vs. acid) can be crucial to know what exactly needs to be done.

 This may require a bit of detective work on your part, particularly if the stain has aged.
 But the time spent can mean the difference between a relatively quick cleanup and completely refinishing the floor.

-Often, it’s recommended that you use steel wool to assist in the stain removal process.
-It’s very important that you check to ensure that you have the proper grade of steel wool.
+It’s often recommended to use steel wool in the stain removal process.
+It’s very important you check to ensure you have the proper grade of steel wool.
 Anything too harsh and you’re likely to do more harm than good.
-Never use anything other than Super Fine, or 000, grade steel wool when working on your wood floor stains.
+Never use anything other than Super Fine, or 000, grade steel wool when working on wood floor stains.

 General Scratches, Dull Finish Areas, and Imperfections

 While these aren’t truly stains in the most general sense of the word, they can appear as such from a distance and thus mar the overall look of the wood floor.
 Most light scratches can be covered using a very small amount of wax on your super fine grade steel wool.
 Rub very gently into the affected area, and wipe any excess with a dry cloth.
 If necessary, buff the area to make the wax match the rest of the floor’s finish.

 If a cleanser has dulled the finish of your wood floor, you can usually buff it back to its original luster with a wipe-on oil for wood such as pure tung oil (this and other oils can be found at your local home improvement store).
 Use a soft cloth to apply the oil, buff the area, and your floor will be looking like new once again.